Matthew Kelly

-Matthew Kelly (born David Allan Kelly, 9 May 1950) is an English actor and presenter.
-Having been trained as a theatre actor, he first came to public prominence as a television presenter of ITV light entertainment shows such as Game for a Laugh, You Bet! and Stars in Their Eyes.
-In the 2000s he returned to acting, appearing in several West End productions, while also acting in some television roles.
+Matthew Kelly (born David Allan Kelly, 9 May 1950) is an English actor and television presenter.
+Having been trained as a theatre actor, he first came to public prominence as a television sitcom actor, game-show panellist and television presenter of ITV light entertainment shows such as Game for a Laugh, You Bet! and Stars in Their Eyes.
+In the 2000s he returned to acting, appearing in several West End productions and playing television roles.

-Early life
+Early life and education

-Kelly was born in Urmston, Lancashire.
-As a child, he lived on Primrose Avenue in the town and became interested in acting when at the Urmston Musical Theatre, most notably playing the role of Louis in a production of The King and I in 1963.
-He continues to be President of the theatre group.
+Kelly was involved with Urmston Musical Theatre in Urmston, Lancashire, most notably playing the role of Louis in a production of The King and I in 1963.
+Kelly appeared regularly at Liverpool's Everyman Theatre.

-After 1961, Kelly went to Urmston Grammar School.
-He trained as an actor at the Manchester Polytechnic School of Theatre (now Manchester School of Theatre, part of Manchester Metropolitan University) and joined a theatre group which included Julie Walters and Pete Postlethwaite.
-After graduation, he made his professional debut at the Pavilion Theatre in Rhyl.
-After this debut he appeared regularly at Liverpool's Everyman Theatre.
 He is a former member of the Workers' Revolutionary Party.

+In his early forties, he studied at the Open University where he gained a degree in psychology.